Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 1.2.0 =
+* Now allows the use of percentage (5%) markups and markdowns as well as fixed values ($5).
+* Store actual markup value displayed in attribute drop-down with the product.
+  - This allows changing of the markup in the attribute without affecting the markup displayed with the product.
+  - This allows displaying the actual calculated markup value on product attribute drop-down when the markup is a percentage.

 = 1.1.1 =
 Prevents null prices (due to apparent bug in WooCommerce sale_price) from being adjusted with a markup.